NorthernCaptain/LinesBackend/README.md

-# LinesBackend
+# LinesBackend and more
-Backend for LinesGame
+Express JS sever to serve various small apis that are used for

+* Lines game backend
+* Gems project
+* Expenses project